 Anchorage, Alaska, to Install 16,000 LED Streetlights.
 Will Save $360,000 per Year.

 We told you that LED streetlights were coming.
 The latest town to get them is Anchorage, Alaska.
 The municipality, along with Cree, Inc, a maker of LED lights, are planning to change 16,000 municipal roadway lights with high-efficiency LED fixtures (about 1/4 of total streetlights).

 Because Anchorage has 85 days a year with less than 8 hours of daylight, any benefit over the tradition lighting architecture are compounded.
-Read on for technical benefits of LED streetlights.Anchorage at night.
+Read on for technical benefits of LED streetlights.

 The mayor of Anchorage said:

 The LED fixtures are expected to use 50% less energy than current streetlights, which could save the city $360,000 per year at the current energy prices.
 The cost of the project is 2.2 million dollars.
 "The LED fixtures, based on performance-leading Cree XLamp(r) LEDs, typically last up to seven times longer than high-pressure sodium fixtures, allowing Anchorage to better utilize maintenance resources."
 And the quality of light should also be better, though people will need to get used to it at first.

-Bears!Totally unrelated to LED lights, check out those bears having fun in a playground in Anchorage.
+Totally unrelated to LED lights, check out those bears having fun in a playground in Anchorage.